mkopsho/kopsho-cafe/index.md

 **March 2016 - Present**
 * Tracked _all_ work across the entire Engineering department.
 This included in-flight work, future options, and completed work.
 * Managed several major technical projects, including the design and implementation of our internal S3-like infrastructure leveraging Ceph, development of a fault-tolerant Django application that managed, provisioned, and ordered all of our physical and virtual infrastructure, and implementing MySQL database pools within the Mailchimp monolith application for more efficient scale and fault tolerance.
-* Used many different project management tools and techniques depending on the project type, including kanban-inspired work visualization, WIP limiting, and continuous improvement, pair programming, gantt-like visualizations of work sequencing and timelines, and scrumlike ceremonies and sprint planning.
+* Actively use many different project management tools and techniques depending on the project type, including kanban-inspired work visualization, WIP limiting, and continuous improvement, pair programming, gantt-like visualizations of work sequencing and timelines, and scrumlike ceremonies and sprint planning.
 * Created a lightweight project management process which handles work ideation, ingress, visualization, project prioritization and sequencing, availability planning, execution, and retrospection.
 * Fostered a community of practice centered around agile and lean concepts and activities, continuous process improvement, team facilitation, and workshopping.
-* Incorporated workshops to help teams experiment with their workflows and improve their processes.
+* Incorporate workshops to help teams experiment with their workflows and improve their processes.
 Topics included work visualization, productivity tools, just-in-time flow, getting from obstacles to outcomes, and prioritization techniques.
-* Embedded in and coached multiple technical teams through continual agile improvements depending on their needs and desires.
-Teams included our Site Reliability team, our Services team, and our Networking teams.
+* Embed in and coach multiple technical teams through continual agile improvements depending on their needs and desires.
+Teams include our Site Reliability team, our Services team, and our Networking teams.

 **Manager, Systems Engineering**<br>
 **February 2015 - February 2016**